plaatsoft/drupal-oostpoort/trunk/v6.x/README.txt

  - Make member picture optional (Admin setting).
  - Show member and church Id only for drupal administrator users.
  - Hide Married date and Married state for non church visit users.
+ - Added functionality the cancel planned visited.
+ - Added functionality to adapted a saved visit report.

 Nice to have
 ------------